-(Siebel Campus) - Provides training in the technology and science of wort creation.
+(Doemens Campus spring / Siebel Campus fall) - Provides training in the technology and science of wort creation.
 Each critical factor in wort production, from barley growth to wort boiling and cooling, is explained in detail.
 Students will complete this 2-week module with a complete understanding of the effects of products and processes on this area of the brewing cycle.